Modern Man’s Pen

 But that needn’t be the case.

-The pens, made by Zebra Pen, turned into a wonderful find that have been with me ever since.
-In fact, one is still clipped to an equally small but nicer notebook that I carry in the door compartment of my car and the other lives in, of all places, my wallet.
+The pens, made by Zebra Pen, turned into a wonderful find that has been with me ever since.
+In fact, one is still clipped to an equally small but nicer notebook that I carry in the door compartment of my car, and the other lives in, of all places, my wallet.

 The pen I carry in my wallet has been especially useful over the years.
 In fact, I probably pull it out at least once a month on some random occasion when it once again proves its weight in gold.
 I may have replaced the ink refill once on one of the two pens, though I don’t recall for sure.